Hanfeng23333/QQbot-3.0/README.md

 # QQbot
-The 3.0 version of the QQ bot based on Mirai
+## The 3.0 version of the QQ robot based on Mirai

+Under construction...